voxpupuli/voxpupuli.github.io/_posts/2021-10-18-github-sponsors.md

 [concurrent CI jobs](https://docs.github.com/en/actions/learn-github-actions/usage-limits-billing-and-administration#usage-limits).
 We are now allowed to run 60 concurrent jobs across our organisation.

-Thanks GitHub and especially [kara Sowles](https://twitter.com/FeyNudibranch) for making this possible!
+Thanks GitHub and especially [Kara Sowles](https://twitter.com/FeyNudibranch) for making this possible!

 Would you like to know how we use GitHub Actions?
 We have a blog post on